Halloween SafetyHalloween

 Halloween Safety Guide

-Draw out a "floor plan" of what you want to do before hand, to make sure you have the room for what you want to do.
+Draw out a "floor plan" of what you want to do before hand, to make sure you have the room for the lay-out.
+Decide how much you want to spend on putting it together, some props can be expensive but well worth it as far as "scare value".

-Plan ahead.
+Plan ahead for next year.
 Hit all the after Halloween sales to pick up what you need for the next year and get it at a fraction of the price!
+Get a head start on next year's haunt and build your props early.
+By starting early, you can take your time and not be rushed in October.

 When planning a yard haunt there are some things that you want to keep in mind for safety reasons.
 You want to make your haunt scary, possibly bloody and gory but when it comes to your visitors, you don't want the blood to end up being real.
 Here are some ideas that might help you make it safer.